F. Best Practices

 9. Review the Ten Immutable Laws of Security

-- Many security concerns result from procedures which violate one or more of these laws.
+- Many security concerns result from procedures which violate one or more of these laws of Security Administration.

 Law #1: If a bad guy can persuade you to run his program on your computer, it's not solely your computer anymore.

 Law #2: If a bad guy can alter the operating system on your computer, it's not your computer anymore.